Ivi logo mobile

 1) Who can insure my car?

 Every company handles insurance differently.
-Where you live, how long you have been driving, and the value of the vehicle are all factors It is best to contact your insurance company directly to find out how they will handle insurance. https://www.importavehicle.com/blog/insuring-your-japanese-imported-car
+Where you live, how long you have been driving, and the value of the vehicle are all factors.
+It is best to contact your insurance company directly to find out how they will handle insurance for your imported vehicle. https://www.importavehicle.com/blog/insuring-your-japanese-imported-car

 http://www.americancollectors.com/